Registration is now available! See the form below.

 - Dinner Saturday

-Additionally, throughout the week, we will feature group potluck dinners, Sukkah-building, food trucks, activities, Bible studies, campfires, and cook-offs.
+Additionally, we will share a group potluck dinner, Sukkah-building, activities, Bible studies, campfires, and more.
 Come prepared to celebrate and share the blessings of our Lord!

 On Sunday, October 8, attendees will have the opportunity to participate in an incredible zip-line course, which winds its way through the woods, down the hills and over the lake.
 Attendees will need to register for the zip-line courses on-site.
 There will be an additional charge per-person for this optional activity.